 Once inside of a channel, viewers are able to comment inside of a chat room that is viewed by everyone watching, including the person who is streaming the game.
 While it sounds a bit chaotic, it’s actually quite a bit of fun once you are used to the platform.
 When streamers become good at interacting with their audience while playing a popular game, the magic of Twitch really starts to shine through in the form of an online income.

-Have a look at this video where Twitch streamer The Rum Ham gives a great explanation on how much small twitch streamers make.
+Have a look at this video where Twitch streamers CA in LA give a great 2 minute explanation on what exactly is Twitch and how to get started.

 How To Make Money On Twitch